texturedesign/texturize/README.rst

 ----------------------------

 We suggest using `Miniconda 3.x <https://docs.conda.io/en/latest/miniconda.html>`__ to manage your Python environments.
-Once the ``conda`` command-line tool is installed on your machine, there are setup scripts you can download directly from the repository:
+Once the ``conda`` command-line size is installed on your machine, there are setup scripts you can download directly from the repository:

 .. code-block:: bash